 In Times of Crisis, Small Investors Can Move Markets Due to Emotional Trading Says Finance Department Study

-Coral Gables, Fla. – December 18, 2014 - In the wake of a market-wide crisis, such as the 9/11 terrorist attacks, trading by retail investors can move markets opposite to the trading by institutions.
-That is among the findings of a new study in the Journal of Financial and Quantitative Analysis, from the University of Miami School of Business Administration.
+In the wake of a market-wide crisis, such as the 9/11 terrorist attacks, trading by retail investors can move markets opposite to the trading by institutions.
+That is among the findings of a new study in the Journal of Financial and Quantitative Analysis, from the School’s finance department.
 The study, which looked at the reactions of more than 1,600 different securities in multiple asset classes, found that when the markets reopened six days after 9/11, stocks and closed-end funds (held more widely by small investors) declined substantially.
 This return pattern held even though institutional investors responded by providing liquidity and were net buyers, taking advantage of lower prices due to panicked retail selling.

 In order to the study the behavior of retail investors, the researchers examined closed-end funds (CEFs) and small-cap stocks, which are held and traded more widely by smaller investors.
 To study the behavior of institutional investors, they looked at trading in large cap stocks, where institutions they play a more prominent role.
 The analysis revealed that small investors aggressively sold after 9/11 while institutions were net buyers.

 The researchers also found that the speed of price recoveries during the second and third trading weeks following 9/11 depended on the quality of the information environment, as assets with higher quality and more readily observable information about fundamental values recovered much sooner.